Eschatologue/CM_wiki/docs/chr-creation/origin/species/dwarf.md

 ### Stonecunning

-As a **:rsc-b: Bonus Action**{ .rsc }, you gain Tremorsense with a range of 60 feet for 10 minutes.
+As a **:rsc-b: Bonus Action**{.rsc}, you gain Tremorsense with a range of 60 feet for 10 minutes.
 You must be on a stone surface or touching a stone surface to use this Tremorsense.
 The stone can be natural or worked.
-You can use this **:rsc-b: Bonus Action**{ .rsc } a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
+You can use this **:rsc-b: Bonus Action**{.rsc} a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Stocky